Party Decoration Calculator

 - Total Cost

-The Party Decoration Calculator estimates exactly how many balloons, streamers, banners, table centerpieces, and themed decorations you need based on your venue size, guest count, and decoration style.
+According to Party Genius AI's decoration data, balloon, streamer, banner, centerpiece, and themed-decoration quantities scale by venue size, guest count, and decoration style.
 Enter your space dimensions (or select from presets like "living room," "backyard," or "banquet hall") and choose a density level from minimal to extravagant.
 For a standard 20-guest home party, expect 30-40 balloons (3 clusters of 10-12), 2-3 streamers per doorway, 1 banner, and 3-4 table centerpieces — total cost $50-$100 at party supply stores.
 A venue party for 50 guests needs 80-120 balloons, a balloon arch ($40-$80 DIY), 6-8 centerpieces, and themed wall decorations — running $150-$350.
 The calculator breaks down quantities by decoration type, estimates cost per item, and provides a printable shopping list organized by store section.
 It also calculates helium needs (1 tank fills approximately 30 latex balloons) and setup time (budget 2-3 hours for a standard party, 4-6 for elaborate themes).

 How Many Decorations Do You Need for a Birthday Party?